Public-Health-Scotland/dose_instruction_parser/dose_instruction_parser/README.md

 Current version: "2024.1002-alpha"

-📓 Documentation can be found at https://public-health-scotland.github.io/dose_instruction_parser/
+📓 Documentation can be found at https://public-health-scotland.github.io/dose_instruction_parser/ 📦 Package is available on PyPI at https://pypi.org/project/dose-instruction-parser/

 * The `dose_instruction_parser` package is for parsing free text dose instructions which accompany NHS prescriptions.
 * It draws upon the [`parsigs`](https://pypi.org/project/parsigs/) package, adapting and expanding the code to the context of data held by Public Health Scotland.